Amber-MD/AmberClassic/README.md

 * The documentation and authorship credits are in the *doc/AmberClassic.pdf* file.

 * This code is probably most useful to those who are already familiar with `AmberTools` (https://ambermd.org).
-Many of the basic tutorials there will also work with AmberClassic.
+Many of the basic tutorials there will also work with AmberClassic -- see the *doc/AmberClassic.pdf* for details.

 * This package may also be of interest to those who want just the subset included here of the far-more-complex `AmberTools` package.
 Some other popular parts of `AmberTools` are not included here, but are available separately: `cpptraj` and `pytraj` (both at https://github.com/Amber-MD), and `parmed` (at https://github.com/ParmEd).